What does the Data Protection Bill mean for GDPR?

 It is unclear when the DPB will come into force as it requires an order by the appropriate Secretary of State.
 However, it would make sense that it happens at the same time as the GDPR itself comes into force on 25 May 2018.

 The draft for the DPB is still going through parliament (it has just had its second reading in the House of Lords and now goes into the committee stage).
 So it is possible that there may be some changes in the DPB during this process.
 However, most commentators agree that, the approach does make sense and where possible, the government has sought to replicate the various positions and requirements of current law as far as possible.

 Piers Clayden is the founder of Clayden Law, a legal firm specialising in IT, data privacy and cyber security.
-Clayden has contributed to new GDPR e-learning courses from MeLearning in collaboration with CIM.
+Clayden has contributed to the recently launched GDPR e-learning course from CIM, in collaboration with MeLearning.
 For further information on CIM's digital training solutions for GDPR, visit our GDPR webpage.Back to all